hapax/hapax.github.io/assets/minimal-networks.md

 bubbles *cannot be hacked* to solve for arbitrary Steiner trees.

-But this doesn't prevent soap bubbles from giving quick and correct solutions to *some* problems.
-Nor does it prevent soap bubbles from *approximating* the answer to hard problems, and indeed, there are
+But this doesn't prevent soap bubbles from giving quick and correct solutions to *some* problems, now does it forbid them from *approximating* the answer.
+(Indeed, there are
 [quick approximation algorithms](https://en.wikipedia.org/wiki/Steiner_tree_problem#Approximating_the_Steiner_tree)
-for regular computers.
+for regular computers.)

 #### References